dka98/module-seo-canonical/README.md

 # Magento 2 Canonical Tag Extension

 While Magento 2 does support outputting canonical link meta tag for category and product pages it does not for all the other pages.
-This extension adds an extra setting under **Stores→Configuration→Creativeshop→SEO** tab which lets you enable this feature.
+This extension adds an extra setting under **Stores→Configuration→Landofcoder→SEO** tab which lets you enable this feature.

 ## Getting Started